DeAndre Hopkins Player Prop Bets for NFL Week 8 | Arizona vs. Green Bay 10/28/2021

 Season Stats

+- Hopkins has grabbed 33 passes for a team-high 420 yards and seven touchdowns.
+He has been targeted 47 times and averages 60.0 yards per game.

-- Hopkins has been the target of 47 of his team's 223 passing attempts this season, or 21.1% of the target share.
+- So far this season, 21.1% of the 223 passes thrown by his team have gone Hopkins' way.

-- Hopkins has seen the ball thrown his way 11 times in the red zone this season, 27.5% of his team's 40 red zone pass attempts.
+- Hopkins (11 red zone targets) has been the recipient of 27.5% of his team's 40 red zone pass attempts.

-- The Cardinals have thrown the ball in 49.8% of their plays from scrimmage this year while staying on the ground 50.2% of the time.
-This offensive attack ranks second in the NFL in points scored.
+- The Cardinals, who rank second in the NFL in points scored, have dropped back to pass 49.8% of the time while running the football 50.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Hopkins' matchup with the Packers.